zeus97/Task-project/README.md

 # Task app

-An app created with MERN stack.
+A task management app created with MERN stack.